aeternity/ae_mdw/README.md

 The application does not support paginated page-based endpoints.
 Instead, a cursor-based pagination is offered.
-This means that in order to traverse through a list of pages for any of the pagianted endpoints, the `next` field from the current page has to be used instead.
+This means that in order to traverse through a list of pages for any of the pagianted endpoints, either the `next` or `prev` field from the current page has to be used instead.

-Asking for an arbitrary page, without first retrieving it from the `next` field is not supported.
+Asking for an arbitrary page, without first retrieving it from the `next` or `prev` field is not supported.

 The `txs` endpoint returns json in shape
-`{"data": [...transactions...], "next": continuation-URL or null}`
+`{"data": [...transactions...], "next": continuation-URL or null, "prev": continuation-URL or null}`

-The `continuation-URL`, when concatenated with host, **has to be used** to retrieve next page of results.
+The `continuation-URL`, when concatenated with host, **has to be used** to retrieve a new page of results.

 ##### Examples